PhilBoileau/cvCovEst/paper/paper.md

 `cvCovEst` estimate should be used to compute the initial dimensionality reduction.

-Indeed, when comparing the two approaches using the 1,000 most variable genes of 285 mouse visual cortex cells [@tasic2016], we find that the two-dimensional embedding resulting from the `cvCovEst`-based approach improves upon the standard PCA-based approach.
-Fewer rare cells are misclustered, resulting in a 47\% improvement in average silhouette width.
+Indeed, we find that the two-dimensional UMAP embedding resulting from the `cvCovEst`-based approach improves upon that of the standard PCA-based approach when applied to a dataset of 285 mouse visual coretex's cells' 1,000 most variable genes [@tasic2016].
+Fewer rare cells are misclustered, engendering a 47\% improvement in average silhouette width.

 ![A comparison of UMAP embeddings using the 20 leading PCs from traditional PCA